Shuangrui-Yu/shuangrui-yu.github.io/_publications/2024-10-01-Engineering.md

 collection: publications
 category: manuscripts
 permalink: /publication/2010-10-01-paper-title-number-2
-excerpt: 'This paper is about the number 2.
-The number 3 is left for future work.'
+excerpt: 'This paper is about the concept of a spiderweb-like floating PV system.
+It explores modules connected with ropes and investigates their hydrodynamic behaviour.'
 date: 2024-10-01
 venue: 'Engineering -  Large Offshore Floating Structure'
 slidesurl: 'http://academicpages.github.io/files/slides2.pdf'